-Ben is currently the Chief of Stuff for Google Boulder, handling external partnerships and K-12 outreach and keeping the engineers happy and well fed.
-He worked with Google’s Research team for 7 years, first at the headquarters in Mountain View, California and then in New York City.
-Ben started his illustrious career in the U.S. Army battling the furious hordes of red tape in the battalion personnel office, afterwards receiving his B.A. from Emory University in Classics.
+Ben is currently an itinerant do-gooder, trying to make the world slightly better and petting as many dogs as possible along the way.
+Previously, he worked for a small startup named Google for 10 years, first with their Research team and, more recently, as the Chief of Stuff for the Boulder office, managing external partnerships and K-12 outreach and keeping the engineers happy and well fed.
+He began his career in the U.S. Army battling the furious hordes of red tape in the battalion personnel office, afterwards receiving his B.A. from Emory University in Classics.
 He’s lived and studied in Greece and Israel, picking up several dead languages on the way.
-After traveling for 6 months around the world, he landing back in Atlanta to work as the program coordinator for the Health Sciences Humanities and Psychoanalytic Studies Programs at Emory.
-Ben is now living the dream in the foothills of Boulder, Colorado with his loving dog, Argos.
+After running around the world for a bit, he landed back in Atlanta to work as the program coordinator for the Health Sciences Humanities and Psychoanalytic Studies Programs at Emory.
+In addition to Resource Central, Ben sits on the board of Boulder Transportation Connections and is a volunteer firefighter.